michaelpmaley/convert-ofx/README.md

 * output each file as *-patched.csv in the ~/Downloads folder
 * patch the Payee and Category fields based upon a mappings file
 * create/update the memo field for bank transactions
-* add new transactions to the database file
-* skip duplicate transactions based up the existing transactions in the database

 Notes:
 * All folder locations and filenames can be easily adjusted at the top of the index.js file.
-* The database is used primarily for existing transaction detection.
-My current financial application's qfx import handles duplicates but doesn't import the notes field and doesn't support category.
-However, its csv import doesn't handle duplicates.
-That being said, one way to view the database is an application agnostic historical record, making it very easy to switch applications.
-* There is a backfill script that can be used to perform minor surgery on the database file as needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>